wuqiang1985/jquery-dragResize/README.md

 That's all.

-Note: when the div's parent container's position is relative, the resize function will not be accurate in "left" and "top" direction. while 'right' and 'bottom' derection are fine. why?
+Note: when the div's parent container's position is relative, the resize function will not be accurate in "left" and "top" direction. while 'right' and 'bottom' direction are fine. why?
 Due to drag up or left which need to modify div 'top' or 'left', if the div's parent container's position is relative, oops...